-Any successful advocacy effort includes many tasks that an SLP or group of SLPs or state association must accomplish before getting started:
+Any successful advocacy effort includes many tasks that an audiologist, SLP, group of audiologists and/or SLPs, or state association must accomplish before getting started:

 - Conduct an analysis of the potential for change.

 - Determine support and opposition among stakeholders and decision makers.

 - Determine the decision-making cycle.

 - Make connections-gain support from likely and unlikely sources.

 - Create a proposal and leave-behind fact and information sheets.

 It is important for members to be able to gauge the potential for a successful outcome.
 Some of the key factors to consider include:

 - Assessing past efforts for change